Homemade Fermented Sauerkraut is a crunchy and tangy topping that will keep your family salivating.

 An interesting side note is that if you just keep your sauerkraut in jars on the shelf, it will continue to ferment and increase the sour flavor.
 I prefer to lock in my sauerkraut, and freeze jars and bags of it when I’m done fermenting.

 Frozen sauerkraut will last forever, and thaw out into crispy delicious kraut whenever you need it.
 Freezing also more or less stops the fermentation process, so your kraut won’t end up too sour.
+If you have too much, you can even freeze sauerkraut in bags.

 In the fridge, I trust my sauerkraut for 1-2 months.
 I typically pull a jar or bag out of the freezer and use it until it’s gone.
 You can give the jar a smell test and look for any signs of odd growth before using it.